omorogbe/NYU-CS-6803-Lab-6/Readme.md

 Notice that these questions are parallel to security paradigms: Security, Efficiency and Accuracy, Availability.
 If you can find a hypothesis where a security paradigm is not met that would mean the application is not secure and a possible exploit exist.
 The testcases can be written in python or bash.

 # Task:
 We have listed hints for 3 vulnerabilities below which are currently present in code.
-Your task is to explain how it violates the security regulations (in terms of the above questions) and then provide the testcases to demonstrate how these vulnerabilities can be exploited.
+In Lab 5 you explained how these vulnerabilities could be exploited and provided the test cases.
+In this lab you are going to provided the patches to fix these vulnerabilities.

 1. Password is Hardcoded (SampleNetworkClient.py)
 2. Token List has the potential to continuously grow (SampleNetworkServer.py)
 3. Plaintest authentication token and authentication (SampleNetworkClient.py)

 # Submission:
-For each vulnerability above:
+For each vulnerability above, provide the patches (code in python) to fix them.
-1. describe how it answers the three questions mentioned above.
-2. Provide test cases (in python or bash) to demonstrate how these vulnerabilities can be exploited.

 ## Infant Incubator Model Explained
 Cybersecurity education lacks practicality.
 We know the security principles.
 We know the importance of cryptography and building-security-in.
 We know the importance of an adversarial mindset (the security mindset).
 We know the importance of exposing assumptions (especially implicit ones).
 However, how many of us know how to apply these theoretical principles in the real world?
 How to trade off security for the other abilities.
 While build in security is incomplete, we also need to plan for upgrades.